solid-contrib/information/code-of-conduct.md

 community where participants behave according to the rules of the following Code of Conduct:

+- Do not consume excessive resources.
+Solid is not a general backup facility; it provides managed access to Linked Data resources.
+Community Managers reserve the right to [close accounts](#closing-accounts) being used for bulk storage or computation.
+Indications of bulk storage include inappropriate media (disk images, audio or video files, tarballs or zip files).
+For the time being, disk storage is limited to 25 Megabytes.
+If users wish to propose a paid service, please contact a Community Manager.
 - Communicate and behave with respect, professionalism, fairness, and sensitivity.
 - Communicate constructively and avoid demeaning or insulting behavior or